harishpumbhadia/Distributed_Systems-Directory_Management/README.md

 Server
 The server should support three concurrently connected clients.
 The server should indicate which of those clients are presently connected on its GUI.
 Startup
-CSE 5306 Lab # 3 Fall 2020
-ANY HONOR CODE VIOLATION WILL RESULT IN FAILING THE COURSE

 1. Listen for incoming connections.
 2. Print that a client has connected, and:
 a.
 If the client’s username is available (e.g., not currently being used by another client), fork a thread to handle that client; or,